rebus-org/Rebus.ServiceProvider/README.md

 ### Logging

-ℹ️ Please note that logging will be automatically configured  - if possible, and if you haven't configured anything yourself. ℹ️
+ℹ️ Please note that logging will be automatically configured  - if possible, and if you haven't configured anything yourself.

 As logging is integrated with the host, Rebus will simply direct all of its logging to loggers created using the `ILoggerFactory` provided by the host, so if you want to log by some other means (e.g. with Serilog), you can